PrabhatNew/Kubernetes_latest/README.md

 - The ansible control node (where you'll run the Ansible commands) must be able to SSH to all the nodes without a password.
 This can be done by generating SSH keys and copying the public key to all the nodes.

 ## Installation
-1. Clone the repository to your Ansible controller (local machine) and to all the nodes in the cluster using the following command:
+1. Clone the repository to your Ansible controller (local machine) and to all the kubernetes nodes using the following command:
    `````sh
    sudo git clone https://github.com/PrabhatNew/Kubernetes_latest.git